DarioLobos/Battery-Charger-and-converter-ESP32/README.md

 https://github.com/lvgl/lv_font_conv?tab=readme-ov-file

 Each bitmap needs Its own array.

-I am doing this.
+Since are small and only I need numbers I just did fonts manually.

 when you open the background.c again have plitted the data amd bracket it to do a 2 dimensions array.
 Need to add the name and clear just a couple of symbols after the array.